 Award: NFQ Level 9 Minor Award

 Lean is a set of management strategies and tools that is geared to improve process flow while eliminating waste and improving quality.
 This Lean Black Belt course, aims to develop participants’ process improvement skills, and will provide education and practical application to a Black Belt level in Lean.
-A company-based project will form a key element of the programme, ensuring the integration of the various concepts in the participants’ workplace.
+A company-based project will form a key element of the course, ensuring the integration of the various concepts in the participants’ workplace.

 The Diploma is aimed at: